AnalogJ/zRSSFeed/README.md

 | linktarget | _self | Specifies the target for all feed links ('_blank', '_self', '_top', framename).
 | sort | - | Sorts the feed items by either 'title' or 'date'.
 Leave empty for no sorting.
 | sortasc | true | Specifies the sort direction, either ascending (true) or descending (false).

+## Contributors

+Feel free to make any changes.

+## License

+The original version is licensed MIT, as is this one.